-The skills and knowledge gained from the CHC53415 Diploma of Leisure and Health will enable you to improve the quality of life opportunities for individuals who experience barriers to participation in recreation and leisure.
+The skills and knowledge you gain from this course will enable you to improve the quality of life opportunities for individuals who experience barriers to participation in recreation and leisure.

 This course will teach you how to provide quality-of-life opportunities for individuals who experience barriers to participation in recreation and leisure.
-Your clients may range from people with disabilities, older people, youth, children, families, corporate organisations, those in respite, and those with variable education levels and diverse backgrounds.
-You will gain the ability to challenge and enhance the psychological, social, emotional, and physical well-being of those in your community and the confidence to seek out opportunities that utilise your skills.
+Clients may include those with disabilities, older people, youth, children, families, corporate organisations and people in respite.
+You will gain the ability to challenge and enhance their psychological, social, emotional, and physical well-being, and develop the confidence to seek out opportunities that utilise your skills.

 With 240 hours of practical placement, you will graduate with real workplace experience, aiding your employment prospects and your ability to truly help others.